linyife/linyife.github.io/index.md

 ## News and Updates

+- **May 2026: **Named Outstanding Graduate of Peking University.
+Humbled and proud to have my academic and extracurricular efforts recognized as I close this meaningful chapter. 💙🎉
+- **May 2026: **Successfully defended my graduation thesis — a fulfilling milestone marking the culmination of years of hard work, curiosity, and perseverance.
+Grateful for my advisors and peers along the way. 🎓📝
+- **May 2026:** Honored to receive the ["Weiming Reading Star" Award of Peking University](https://mp.weixin.qq.com/s/eAdCcHpmXdyUuwI5zC1kJg).
+Delighted to be recognized for my passion for reading and to have the opportunity to share my insights with the campus community. 📚✨
 - **Mar.
 2026:** Thrilled to receive the 2025 Volunteer Scholarship from the China Clean Air Policy Partnership (CCAPP) .
 Thankful for the recognition of my contributions to improving air quality and tackling climate change in China.
 Looking forward to continuing this vital work. 🌍🌱
 - **Mar.
 2026:** Honored to be recognized as one of the "Top 100 Outstanding Youth Volunteers" at Peking University.
 Grateful for the meaningful opportunities to serve the community and contribute to a better campus. 🤝💙
 - **Jan.
 2026:** Honored to be featured in the college interview: [“The Innovative Spark of Interdisciplinary Research”: A Conversation with Lin Yifei, Head of the Award-Winning “Challenge Cup” Project](https://mp.weixin.qq.com/s/uy2zOTGiQX-fr5MfOY6ToQ)🌍🎤